petezybrick/iote2e/iote2e-tests/README.md

-Start Cassandra single node local start another terminal tab or session cd to cassandra folder: cd /home/pete/development/server/apache-cassandra-3.9 ./bin/cassandra -f
+Start Cassandra single node local start another terminal tab or session cd to cassandra folder: cd /home/pete/development/server/apache-cassandra-3.9 Settings to minimize Cassandra memory usage for development - if not set, Cassandra will use memory as if your machine is only running Cassandra export MAX_HEAP_SIZE=1G export HEAP_NEWSIZE=200M
+./bin/cassandra -f

 Start/stop environment for standalone jUnit tests